jmschp/mosh-ultimate-git-course/05 Collaboration/01- Introduction.md

 # 01- Introduction

-In this section we will go throw:
+In this section we will go through:

 1. Collaboration workflows
 2. Pushing, fetching and pulling